NMG Files Preliminary Economic - GuruFocus.com

 - Tonnage estimates are based on a fixed density of 2.9 t/m3.

-- A pit shell to constrain the Mineral Resources was developed using the parameters presented in the PEA.
+- A pit shell to constrain the Mineral Resources was developed using the parameters presented in Table 4.
 The effective date of the current Mineral Resources is January 10, 2023.

 - Mineral Resources are stated at a cut-off grade of 5.75% C(g).